DC introducing a new wrinkle to classic continuity

 "That isn't true for superheroes alone.
 Commissioner Gordon, for example, would have the same status."

-The Linearverse is the formalization of an approach some writers like Grant Morrison unofficially took during his Batman days, but for the moment exists as a separate reality within the Omniverse.
+The Linearverse is the formalization of an approach some writers like Grant Morrison unofficially took during their Batman days, but for the moment exists as a separate reality within the Omniverse.

 "It's fair to say that what we built here, the Linearverse, is its own universe that can fit into the larger context of DC's Omniverse," explains Jurgens.
 "It's a place where some unique and individual stories can be told."